 Safety at UW Health Clinics

-All UW Health clinics are screening patients, staff and visitors at the entrance to minimize the chance of anyone with COVID-19 symptoms from possibly spreading the virus.
-Patients, visitors and staff are required to wear face coverings in our facilities.
+All UW Health clinics are screening patients, staff and visitors at the entrance for symptoms related to COVID-19.
+Patients, visitors and staff are required to wear medical grade barrier masks in our facilities.
 We have signage and tape markings in the clinics to ensure proper physical distancing.
 Visitation restrictions help limit the number of people in our facilities, which supports physical distancing and limits opportunities for spread of the virus.
-And we have managed our supply of personal protective equipment to ensure that patients and their providers have everything they need to be safe.
+And we have a good supply of personal protective equipment for patients and their providers.

 Simply call your clinic.

 UW Health continues to conduct many routine clinic visits by phone and is adding the ability to schedule more video visits.
-Moreover, our Care Anywhere option is always available for unscheduled, immediate care through your computer, tablet or smart phone at a cost of no more than $49.
+Moreover, our Care Anywhere option is always available for unscheduled, immediate care through your computer, tablet or smart phone.
 Please contact your clinic to learn more about phone or video options for care.

 With our patients, employees and visitors being screened for COVID-19 symptoms before entering our clinics, you can come in to safely have a lab draw or drop off specimens as needed.
 Most locations offer scheduled lab appointments, so please call your clinic to schedule a lab draw.
 UW Health clinics do not have drive-up areas for specimen drop-offs.